HariSekhon/DevOps-Bash-tools/README.md

 - `is_screensaver_running.scpt` - detect if the screensaver is running to stop sending keystrokes or mouse clicks
 - `screensaver_activate.scpt` - activate screensaver
 - `shorten_text_selection.scpt` - shortens the selected text in the prior window.
 Replaces `and` with `&` and crushes out multiple blank lines.
 I use this for LinkedIn comments due to the short 1250 character limit

+`configs/hammerspoon/init.lua` - event handlers to automatically switch from AirPods connecting to multi-output audio to be able to Shazam songs while watching movies or TV shows on AirPods.

 See also [Mac](https://github.com/HariSekhon/Knowledge-Base/blob/main/mac.md) page in [HariSekhon/Knowledge-Base](https://github.com/HariSekhon/Knowledge-Base).